glmmPen: High Dimensional Penalized Generalized Linear Mixed Models: Introduction

 Our manuscript is organized as follows.
-Section \ref{sec:modelinfo} reviews the pGLMMs modeling framework, first described in \cite{rashid2020}.
-Section \ref{sec:mcecm} describes the MCECM algorithm used by \pkg{glmmPen} to fit pGLMM models.
-Section \ref{sec:model-selection} describes the variable selection procedure of the package and the Bayesian information criterion (BIC) type selection criteria available for use.
-Section \ref{sec:software} illustrates a practical application of the \pkg{glmmPen} R package using data from a recent cancer subtyping study.
-Section \ref{sec:simulations} provides some simulation results.
-Section \ref{sec:conclusion} provides concluding comments.
+We begin in Section 2 by reviewing the pGLMMs modeling framework, first described in \cite{rashid2020}.
+Section 3 describes the MCECM algorithm used by \CRANpkg{glmmPen} to fit pGLMM models.
+Section 4 describes the variable selection procedure of the package and the Bayesian information criterion (BIC) type selection criteria available for use.
+Section 5 illustrates a practical application of the \CRANpkg{glmmPen} R package using data from a recent cancer subtyping study.
+Section 6 provides some simulation results.
+Finally, we provide concluding comments in Section 7.
 The package is available from the Comprehensive R Archive Network (CRAN) at \url{https://cran.r-project.org/package=glmmPen}.
+The replication of all code content, tables, and figures presented in this paper can be found in the GitHub repository \url{https://github.com/hheiling/paper_glmmPen_RJournal}.
+Supplementary results mentioned but not reported in this paper can also be found in this GitHub repository.